vcruvinelr/goat-website/_docs/quick_start_docker.md

 Fill and prepare the goat-database:

-`docker exec -it goat-database python3 /opt/setup_goat.py`
+`docker exec -it goat-database python3 /opt/setup_goat.py -t new_setup`

 GOAT allows you to use pre-calculated matrices that are used to visualize the dynamic heatmaps.
 In order to start the pre-calculation you currently have to start the script manually with the following command: